 The cells within the thyroid gland are dependent upon proper mitochondrial functioning to maintain health and proper mitochondrial functioning is dependent upon thyroid hormones to manage cellular energy production.
 This reciprocal and interdependent relationship makes the thyroid especially susceptible to a mitochondrial spiral.
 Both thyroid and mitochondrial damage have been observed in our medication and vaccine adverse reaction populations.

 Thyroid hormones regulate mitochondrial functioning.
-Triiodothyronine (T3) in particular is considered one of the major regulators of mitochondrial activity stimulating mitochondrial biogenesis (the birth of new mitochondria) both directly (genomic), indirectly (non-genomic) and epigenetically.
+Triiodothyronine (T3) in particular is considered one of the major regulators of mitochondrial activity stimulating mitochondrial biogenesis (the birth of new mitochondria) both directly (genomic), indirectly (non-genomic), and epigenetically.

 T3 is responsible for increasing cellular heat production and oxygen consumption, core activities of mitochondrial metabolism.
-In hypothyroid states, heat and oxygen are reduced, whereas in hyperthyroid states, the two are increased.
+In hypothyroid states, heat and oxygen are reduced, whereas, in hyperthyroid states, the two are increased.
 Here the intracellular patterns of heat and energy production correspond to the clinical symptoms of hypo- and hyperthyroid states.
 Other thyroid hormones along the hypothalamus – pituitary – thyroid axis (HPT) and the other iodothyronines within the thyroid hormone metabolic pathway influence mitochondrial functioning.
 Remove or reduce the presence of the thyroid hormones and mitochondria produce less energy and eventually die.
 With them, the cells in which they reside die too.
 Conversely, as mitochondria within the thyroid become less efficient, smaller concentrations of thyroid hormones are produced.
 With reduced thyroid hormones, mitochondrial efficiency continues to decline and so on, and so on.

 Hair Follicles: Mini – HPTs

 German researchers recently identified multiple mechanisms by which human hair follicles are responsive to thyroid hormones.
-Their research showed that human skin and hair follicles possesses an equivalent peripheral HPT axis with all of the corresponding hormones such as the central HPT.
+Their research showed that human skin and hair follicles possess an equivalent peripheral HPT axis with all of the corresponding hormones such as the central HPT.
 It turns out that hair follicle mitochondria are differentially responsive to each of the thyroid hormones along that axis and are responsive to other iodothyronines not typically considered bioactive, such as diiodothyronine (T2).

 An interesting finding, related specifically to the hair follicle, and perhaps other mitochondria, thyroid hormones were protective against reactive oxygen species (ROS) production via multiple mechanisms.
 ROS, also called free radicals or oxidants, are natural by-products of oxygen (energy) metabolism important to a number of basic cell and life processes, like signaling and the defense against pathogens, but ROS levels must be kept in strict balance.
 Too much or not enough ROS and health goes awry.
 In the case of adverse fluoroquinolone reactions, increased ROS production is implicated.
 According to the hair-follicle study, thyroid hormones protect against ROS production and regulate the enzymes that scavenge for and eliminate free radicals – our own internal antioxidants.
 If this function is conserved throughout the body, it provides one more reason to investigate and appropriately manage thyroid damage in medication adverse reactions.